chobolife/study_english/english_for_everyday_activities/Section_1.md

 ### Tom puts on...

-- Tom puts on some underwear, a T-shirt, some sockes, pants, and a shirt.
+- Tom puts on some underwear, a T-shirt, some socks, pants, and a shirt.

 - These mean the same.
   - Tom _puts on_ his underwear.